 Upon completion of the workshops in December, the training is put into practice during the 3 week ‘Summer Program’ in each of the barrios.
 Although the number of children attending varies from year to year, participation averages approximately 500 children between the ages of 6 and 11.

 During the Summer Program, the facilitators share the topics covered during the workshops with the children, using dynamics, games, socio-dramas and songs.
 These activities provide the children with close to a month filled with learning and happiness.

 Venues and facilities that are used in each of the neighbourhoods are rented for a small fee from local community members who also participate in the organization and development of the program.

 Each day of the three week program, children receive a snack that includes a mandarin orange, which is a coveted item for children in these communities.

 The activities in the communities end with a ’festival’ of sorts, that includes parents of the children and others members of the barrio.

 The training program concludes in the last week in January with the facilitators assembling school supply packages for both themselves and for each child that has attended the program.
 Parents of all who benefit express appreciation for the package.

 “It is a blessing for our families since we do not have the financial resources to purchase our children’s school supplies”.

 Although the program officially ends at the end of January, activities and training of the facilitators is made available for those who want to participate.

-Today, facilitators are not only made up of young people but include adults who participated in the program as an adolescent.
-As a gesture of thanks to Father Denis for the love he always expressed towards children and young people living in the neighborhoods where the activities of the Summer Program take place, in 2019, the facilitators decided to change the name of the Youth Group from “Cesar Augusto Bermúdez” to the “Padre Denis Hébert Youth Group”
+Today, facilitators are not only the newly trained young people but include adults who participated in the program as adolescents.
+In 2019, as a gesture of gratitude to Father Denis for the love he always expressed towards children and young people living in the neighborhoods where the activities of the Summer Program take place, the facilitators decided to change the name of the Youth Group from “Cesar Augusto Bermúdez” to the “Padre Denis Hébert Youth Group”